MechanicalRock/mechanicalrock.github.io/_posts/2024-01-17-devops-and-flutterflow.markdown

   - Flutter Integration tests and firebase test lab
   - Need a pro plan
 - Version control
-  - Can ClickOps it but better to use git
+  - Will automatically version with each deployment and can ClickOps it but might be better to use git
+  - Has Opaque Versioning - there is a list view of changes, can't click an element or page and see an equivalent commit history. - devops_collaboration.png
 - CI/CD & Trunk Based Development
+  - Can branch and merge in FlutterFlow
   - Not possible to enforces testing before publishing
   - Can use github actions to build and publish

 ## Drawbacks of FlutterFlow

 - DevOps practices really need github and CI/CD.
+- Infra would have to be IaC'd somewhere else
-- Heavy integration with Firebase and associated services
+- Heavy integration with Firebase and associated services.
+  - Customizations are possible but the effort for something like custom auth is high.

 ## Conclusion